Jamo85/Building-AI/README.md

 ## Challenges

 As this would be a platform which gatheres data from other platforms, it needs to be integrated to them.
-I don't know if that is possible or not.
+I don't know if it is possible..